 WHAT YOU NEED TO KNOW:

-Refractive errors of the eye, or errors of refraction (EOR) are common eye disorders.
+Refractive errors of the eye are common vision disorders.
 These disorders happen when there is a problem with how your eye bends and focuses light.
-EOR are caused by abnormal shape and texture of your eye.
+Refractive errors are caused by abnormal shape and texture of your eye.

 - You have changes in your eyesight.